What is Family Therapy?

 Family therapy may also assist a family in grieving and adjusting to the loss of a family member or when a family member is diagnosed with an illness and the family needs education and assistance in adjusting to the diagnosis.

-Yes, the medical aid will pay for family therapy if there are sufficient funds available in your medical aid and no excess will be payable.
+Yes, the medical aid will pay for psychotherapy if there are funds available in your medical aid.
+No excess will then be payable.
 If the medical aid, however, does not pay for the sessions, you will remain responsible for the bill.